Lecrapouille/TimedPetriNetEditor/README.md

 common key and mouse bindings for the GUI and common usage of the Julia API for (max,+) ...

-Why developing another Petri editor ?
+Why develop another Petri editor?
 Because:
 - There is no Petri editor with (max,+) on GitHub.
 - This project is a continuation of [ScicosLab](http://www.scicoslab.org/)'s (max,+) toolbox that my father developed at INRIA and which is no longer